siris/shanesofos.com/mkdocs/resume/skillset.md

 * 1+ years of experience and expertise in the Ansible automation framework
 * 1+ years of experience in developing and deploying Heroku style applications
+* 1+ years of experience in developing and working in container-based application environments
+* 1+ years of experience in developing, testing, and deploying Ruby Sinatra Rack web applications
-* 1+ years of expereince in developing and deploying Nginx powered web applications
+* 1+ years of experience in developing and deploying Nginx powered web applications
 * 1+ years of experience building, configuring and deploying Phabricator instances
 * 4+ years of experience and expertise in Chef configuration management
 * 5+ years of experience with the Ruby Programming Language